 Spoiler alert: I failed.
 Hard.
 All of the higher level maths were coming to bite me in the ass.

 So, what next?

-After some searching, I enrolled in the University of Geneva, in the Institute for Information Systems and Service Sciences, where I obtained a Bachelor's degree, and am now pursuing my Master's Degree.
+After some searching, I enrolled in the University of Geneva, in the Institute for Information Systems and Service Sciences, where I obtained a Bachelor's degree, and recently finished my Master's Degree.

 There, I got more and more involved in security and sideloaded infosec.

-I'm primarily a student at the Institute for Information Systems and Service Sciences, where I'm in my 2nd year of a Master's Degree.
+I was until recently (early-2023) a student at the Institute for Information Systems and Service Sciences, where I completed my MSc in Information Systems and Services and Information Security.